[Arduino] JSON library 5.1

 I recently released a new version of ArduinoJson, my JSON library for embedded platforms.

 ArduinoJson is built around two concepts: fixed memory allocation and zero copy.
 I originally wrote this library two years ago to run on an Arduino Duemilanove with only 2KB of RAM.
-As far as I know, there is no other library than can do that properly.
+As far as I know, there is no other library that can do that properly.

 - Support for